olumidebalogun1/Fueling-Supply-Chain-Growth-with-SQL-Insights/README.md

 7. Who are our high-value customers, and how can we engage them more effectively for long-term business impact?

-## **🛠️ Tools I Used**
+## **Tools I Used**
 My analysis was driven by a robust set of tools and techniques, including:
-- **SQL 🖥️**: The backbone of my analysis, empowering me to clean and format data, conduct advanced analyses and modelling, create visualizations, and uncover critical insights.
+- **SQL**: The backbone of my analysis, empowering me to clean and format data, conduct advanced analyses and modelling, create visualizations, and uncover critical insights.
-- **PostgreSQL 🛢️**:The chosen database management system, ideal for handling the supply chain data.
+- **PostgreSQL**:The chosen database management system, ideal for handling the supply chain data.
-- **Excel 📊**: Essential for converting SQL outputs into impactful visuals.
+- **Excel**: Essential for converting SQL outputs into impactful visuals.
-- **Git & GitHub 🌐**: Vital for version control, sharing my SQL scripts, and facilitating seamless collaboration and project tracking throughout the analysis process.
+- **Git & GitHub**: Vital for version control, sharing my SQL scripts, and facilitating seamless collaboration and project tracking throughout the analysis process.

 ## **Approach, Analysis, and Technical Challenges**
 **1. Data Collection**: